BrentGrammer/golang-web-service/README.md

 - Files in this folder should be compiled to a binary
 - Can be moved into a bin directory later on

+### Routes
+- Place in `cmd/api/routes.go` to separate routes
+- create mux server in here for the routes
+- Move calls to HandlFunc() into this file

 ### cmd/api/handlers.go
 - Handlers are decoupled into the cmd/api/handlers.go file